 (16) How much space do I have in my Headline/Summary?

 120 characters (headline) 2000 characters (summary).
 For a while you could get 220 characters if you edited your headline on the mobile app.
 Don’t feel you have to use all 2,000 characters for your summary.
-Here’s a link to 3 ‘stunningly good’ summaries https://www.linkedinsights.com/3-stunningly-good-linkedin-profile-summaries And another link to maximum character counts https://www.linkedin.com/pulse/maximum-linkedin-character-counts-2017-andy-foote
+Here’s a link to 3 ‘stunningly good’ summaries https://www.linkedinsights.com/3-stunningly-good-linkedin-profile-summaries And another link for a comprehensive list of all maximum character counts for LinkedIn text fields https://www.linkedinsights.com/maximum-linkedin-character-counts-limits-for-2018

 (18) What is the ‘Home Page’?